flyingwolf1701/Architectum/bmad-method/roles/6-rte/6-rte.md

     - Present the complete proposal draft for final user review.

 5.  **Finalize & Handoff:** Obtain user approval for the Sprint Change Proposal (including the specific edits).
-    - Provide final document.
+    - Provide final document and recommend downloading it from Claude Desktop.
-    - **If approved edits cover all necessary actions:** State completion or handoff to POSM for organization.
+    - **If approved edits cover all necessary actions:** State completion or recommend creating a new chat with the POSM agent to implement the changes.
-    - **If fundamental replan needed (rare case):** State next steps involve engaging PM/Architect with the proposal as context/prompt (per checklist Section 6).
+    - **If fundamental replan needed (rare case):** Recommend creating a new chat with the PM or Architect agent, uploading their role files from the roles folder, and providing the Sprint Change Proposal as context.

 ### Output Deliverables

 - Primary: **Sprint Change Proposal** (markdown), containing analysis summary and **specific proposed edits** to artifacts.
-- Implicit: Annotated `rte-checklist.md` reflecting discussion.
+- Implicit: Annotated `rte-checklist.txt` reflecting discussion.

 ### Output Formatting Critical Rules